 - Uses clear and understandable communication with students, parents, and potential students regarding financial aid counseling.

-- Assists students with estimating their educational expenses to calculate the needs for the year, and preparing a financial plan.
+- Assists students with estimating their educational expenses to calculate their needs for the year, and preparing a financial plan.

 - Conducts verification review for selected students according to federal regulations.

-- Responsible for awarding, disbursing, and reconciliation of all Tennessee state aid.
+- Responsible for awarding, disbursing, and reconciliation of all TN state aid.

 - Reviews and ensures student aid awards are accurate for designated advising group.

 - Notifies students of changes in eligibility of awards and alternatives to amend the situation.